Spottyfriend/Genesys/New_Crobuzon_Genesys.md

 This guide aims to allow players to run a campaign in New Crobuzon without having read Mieville's books, although groups will be at a definite story-telling advantage if *at least* the GM has read the first of Mieville's Bas-Lag series: *Perdido Street Station*.
 In view of this, the details of the world of Bas-Lag contained within this guide will be in relation to that world in the years just preceding 1779, which is to say, just preceding *Perdido Street Station*.
 This guide will therefore be spoiler-free in terms of plot events, although readers will miss out on the joy of discovering the world as Mieville presents it.
 In any case, spoiler-adverse readers should procede with care.

 Nerdier readers also may wish to take note that not all information contained within this guide is strictly *canon*, since, though my primary source is Mieville's books, I also use many of details found in *Dragon* #352.
 The writer, Bauer, was given access to Meiville's unpublished notebooks, but was also given license to add to Meiville's world, though without changing any of its established facts.
-Less nerdier readers are free, therefore, to totally disregard this information; it will not affect your experience of play in the slightest.
+Less nerdier readers are free to totally disregard this information; it will not affect your experience of play in the slightest.

 ## Setting